Careers360 Logo

 • Improved Reading Speed and Comprehension: Practicing passages regularly improves reading speed and comprehension.
 This is crucial for the CLAT test, which requires excellent time management skills.

-• Enhanced Critical Thinking Skills: The daily passage series covers a wide range of subjects that necessitate various analytical techniques.
-This exercise improves applicants' critical thinking abilities, allowing them to better assess arguments, make inferences, and grasp complicated legal texts.
+• Enhanced Critical Thinking Skills: The daily passage series covers various subjects requiring various analytical techniques.
+This exercise improves applicants' critical thinking abilities, allowing them to assess arguments better, make inferences, and grasp complicated legal texts.

 • Familiarity with Exam Pattern: Practicing passages comparable to those seen on the real exam helps students become acquainted with the CLAT 2025 exam pattern and the kind of questions they may encounter.
 This familiarity can help reduce anxiety and increase performance on exam day.